telerik/document-processing-docs/libraries/radspreadprocessing/features/charts/series.md

 - **Marker**: Represents the marker of the series.
 It is of type **Marker**.

 - **ScatterStyle**: Determines the style of the scatter series.
 It is of type ScatterStyle and can have the following values:
-    -  **None**: The points on the scatter chart are not be connected with straight lines and markers are not drawn.
+    -  **None**: The points on the scatter chart are not connected with straight lines and markers are not drawn.
-    - **Line**: The points on the scatter chart are connected with straight lines but markers aren't drawn.
+    - **Line**: The points on the scatter chart are connected with straight lines but markers are not drawn.
     - **LineMarker**: The points on the scatter chart are connected with straight lines and markers are drawn.
     - **Marker**: The points on the scatter chart are not connected with lines and markers are drawn.
-    - **Smooth**: The points on the scatter chart are connected with smoothed lines and markers aren't drawn.
+    - **Smooth**: The points on the scatter chart are connected with smoothed lines but markers are not drawn.
     - **SmoothMarker**: The points on the scatter chart are connected with smoothed lines and markers are drawn.

 #### **[C#] Example 5: Customize the appearance of ScatterSeries**